aimy2/House_Price_Prediction_Using_Linear_Regression_python/README.md

 ### Interactive Demo
 Try the live version of the house price prediction model here:
 [Live Demo](https://example.com)

+### Data Preprocessing
+Here the techniques used for the data

 ### Features
 - Regression model